 Scroll down or use the links below for more information about our family-focused events and activities

-- ARTivities Extra – Workshop for children and families
+- ARTivities Extra – Workshops for children and families

-- Stick & Splodge – Art and crafts for under 5’s
+- Stick & Splodge – Art and craft ideas for under 5’s at home

 Activities shared here are gradually being added to our ARTivities Blog page.
 This extension to our Education Blog will over time build up into a permanent resource of activities to do at home or in the classroom or community group.
 Why not take a look?

 ARTivities EXTRA is our series of workshops for families.
-Led by visiting artists or one of our experienced gallery assistants, these sessions are fun for all ages!
+Led by visiting artists or one of the experienced Learning Development Assistants of our Inspired Learning team, these sessions are fun for all ages!
 Book your place by visiting the gallery or online by visiting our Eventbrite page.

 Stick & Splodge